-For New Yorkers, tourists are usually one thing – in the way.
+For New Yorkers, NYC tours and tourists are usually one thing – in the way.
 And although it may be hard to hold back expletives when they walk too slow or stop mid-stride in the middle of the sidewalk to take pictures with their selfie sticks, we can take a cue or two from our visitor friends.

 Tourists take advantage of what we sometimes take for granted.
 Blissfully unjaded by the daily hustle of life in the big city, they revel in the energy and take time to explore culture and history, stopping to gawk at its sheer massiveness along the way.

 Whether you are from New York City or live close enough to visit all the time, don’t be too proud to take on the tourist mentality.
 Because no matter how much you’ve already seen or think you know, there is always something new to discover and learn (while still avoiding Time Square like the plague).
 Now is as good a time as ever to go on one of the many NYC tours available.